Predicting the effects of microbial engineering in KBase

 New tools for dynamic modeling

 Data scientist Neeraj Kumar led a team at PNNL that developed a thermodynamic computational modeling pipeline, coined CompMol_Thermo.
 This workflow automatically processes data from the biochemistry and modeling database, ModelSEED, created by a team of KBase scientists from Argonne National Laboratory led by Sam Seaver.
 The biochemical data goes through NWChem, a quantum-chemistry-based software developed at Environmental Molecular Sciences Laboratory, which predicts the thermodynamics of a given biochemical reaction in the database.
 Finally, NWChem connects back to the ModelSEED database to store results and further optimize predictions.
 All of these quantum-chemistry computations require significant compute power to run.
-Shane Cannon, a KBase scientist at Berkeley National Laboratory, stepped up to help provide the needed compute power from the National Energy Research Scientific Computing Center.
+Shane Canon, a KBase scientist at Berkeley National Laboratory, stepped up to help provide the needed compute power from the National Energy Research Scientific Computing Center (NERSC).

 KBase Developer Spotlight